openKolibri/halo-90/readme.md

 ![caseCasting]

 After 24 hours, the part has cured to its final hardness and has dried out completely.
-It can then be processed further with magents and dye.
+It can then be processed further with magnets and dye.

 **Testing, process optimization and verification is still in progress.**

-#### Magents
+#### Magnets
-The magents are `6 mm x 1 mm` `N52` neodynium magnets that are glued in with UHU Max Repair Extreme adhesive.
+The magnets are `6 mm x 1 mm` `N52` neodynium magnets that are glued in with UHU Max Repair Extreme adhesive.
 They are coated in `Ni-Cu-Ni`, at around `12 um`.
 The magnets are a very tight fit in their countersinks and are glued in to fit securely.
 They have a fixed orientation between both parts made, so swapping tops or bottoms with other sets is possible.
 There are few adhesives that work well when bonding two materials together that are already difficult to glue.

-![6x1-magents]
+![6x1-magnets]

 Magnets are installed using a gluing jig.
 One jig for the top and one for the bottom.
 They have magnets that are installed, as well as a matching chamfer which prevents the wrong part from being placed or placing the part backwards by accident.